nicktill/crypto-tracker/README.md

 ## Running locally

-To get started with the app, clone the repo and then install the dependencies:
+To get started with the app locally clone the repo and then install the dependencies:

 $ git clone https://github.com/nicktill/crypto-tracker.git